varigence/docs/bimlflex/modeling-tools/excel-add-in.md

 Metadata Tools is as section containing tools and functionality that allows high level control over metadata.
 Importing metadata, connecting to various metadata sources or generating overview documentation of metadata.

-Retrieve Metadata is about getting the metadata from the metadata database (the BimlFlex Database) and bringing that metadata into Excel.
+Retrieve Metadata is about getting the metadata from the [BimlFlex Database](xref:bimlflex-database) and bringing that metadata into Excel.

-Publish Metadata allows Excel to save changed metadata back to the metadata database.
+Publish Metadata allows Excel to save changed metadata back to the BimlFlex database.

 Other and Status sections apply to when BimlFlex Excel Add-in is inspecting the metadata.
 When an issue is encountered, the Status section will display any validation messages.